marmelab/liMonade/Readme.md

 ## Maybe api

-- Maybe takes a value and returns a maybe, if the passed value is null or undefined, all operation on the maybe that would change its value will be ignored.
+- Maybe: takes a value and returns a maybe, if the passed value is null or undefined, all operation on the maybe that would change its value will be ignored.

 - Maybe.of: same as Maybe

-- Maybe.lift: Takes a function and wraps its return value in Maybe
+- Maybe.lift: Takes a function and wraps its return value in a Maybe
 ```ts
 // Maybe.lift(fn: A => B): (v: A) => Maybe<B>;
 const fn = Maybe.lift(v => v * 2);